Instructional Photo Tours and Workshops

 This trip will involve some short flat walks in cold terrain.
 None of the hikes are long.
 Most of them are within sight of my tour van, so you do not have to be in great shape for this tour.

-The hotels are included in this tour (7 nights stay).
-Single Occupancy
+The hotels are included in this tour (8 nights stay).

 Also included are gates fees and permits